 CSH Associate Faculty

-Johannes Jäger is a “natural philosopher”, originally trained as a Drosophila geneticist and mathematical modeller of biological regulatory systems.
-He was group leader at the CRG Barcelona, was a fellow of the Wissenschaftskolleg zu Berlin, is the former director of the Konrad Lorenz Institute for Evolution and Cognition Research (KLI) in Klosterneuburg, Austria, and a visiting scholar at the Center for Systems Biology Dresden.
-Currently, he is drifting between the Complexity Science Hub Vienna, and the Center for Research and Interdisciplinarity (CRI) in Paris.
+Johannes Jäger is a “natural philosopher”, originally trained as a Drosophila geneticist and modeller of biological regulatory networks.
+He was group leader at the CRG Barcelona, was a fellow of the Wissenschaftskolleg zu Berlin, is the former director of the Konrad Lorenz Institute for Evolution and Cognition Research (KLI) in Klosterneuburg, Austria, and a guest lecturer in evolutionary system biology at the University of Vienna.
+He is also teaching philosophy for scientists at the Centre de Recherches Interdisciplinaires (CRI) in Paris.

-Johannes is interested in the evolution of complex regulatory systems and the challenges involved in understanding them.
-Used to work with flies.
-Has a flair for the philosophy of biology and projects that combine arts and science.
+Johannes’ research interests range from the function and evolution of complex regulatory systems, to novelty and innovation in both evolution and academic research.
+Open science advocate.
+Has a flair for projects that combine arts and science.
 Loves teaching and mentoring.
-Interested in developing workshops with unusual formats that focus on collaboration and sharing of information between researchers from different fields.
+Develops transdisciplinary workshops with unusual formats that focus on collaboration and sharing of information between researchers from different fields.